kindelia/Kindelia/WHITEBOOK.md

 prove theorems in the same language: they need to compile them to *something else*, and then prove theorems about the *compiled output*.
 This is much more expensive than developing and proving in the same language, and isn't much better than Ethereum's situation.
-In Kindelia, users write and verify contracts in Kind, Idris or other proof assistant, and run them directly on the HVM.
+In K-Chan, users write and verify contracts in Kind, Idris or other proof assistant, and run them directly on the HVM.
 It is simple, cheap, secure and works.